-Long-term Goals Measure of Success Utilize new WVDOF Continue to grow the Project Learning Tree facilitator and student Assistant State Forester for outreach across the state by hosting online and in-person trainings Communication and around the state keeping a focus on counties with less conservation Education position to education awareness.
-Also provide workshops to groups such as 4-H expand education programs and scouting leaders, non-formal and formal educators, and other across the state. specialized groups as requested.
-Continue to contract Allow for even more educational awareness and program growth around the state.
-The AmeriCorps member will oversee creating AmeriCorps Member to online educational materials, as well as materials for the newest serve as an Outreach and Project Learning Tree curriculums for use in workshops and by other Education Aide.
-West Virginia PLT facilitators.
-Continued partnership with WVDOF will continue to partner with the DEP to put on joint festivals DEP and sister program including but not limited to water festivals and facilitator workshops Project Water Education for with the goal of bringing more environmental education awareness Teachers (WET). to students and teachers across WV.
-Make new contacts and keep in touch with current contacts at Establish rapport with WV universities in West Virginia to promote PLT facilitator workshops for Universities for teaching Pre-service teachers.
-Also partner with sister programs such as PWET pre-service teachers. to provide joint facilitator workshops to Pre-service teachers.
-Write up a breakdown of what educational standards are met by the Provide detailed record of PLT curriculum lesson by lesson.
-This document will serve as a tool PLT educational standards for traditional teachers to better incorporate environmental alignment. education into the classroom and meet yearly state teaching requirements.
-Continue to train WVDOF Provide workshop opportunities to all personnel.
-Currently around 1 / 3 employees for PLT of all WVDOF personnel have earned their PLT certification. certification. of all wobor personnel have earned their PET certification.
-Encourage current facilitators to take advantage of online platforms Train current PLT Facilitators such as PowerPoint, video conferencing programs, and polling sites to utilize technology-based to reach a wider audience for workshops.
-Give guidelines for making education. educational videos for use on the WVDOF website and with other education-based opportunities.
-Incorporate newset DLT Create online and in classroom materials for the newest p-K through Incorporate newest PLT 8 module, Climate Science, Green Schools and other PLT modules as modules into regular they are released.
+Communication and around the state keeping a focus on counties with less conservation s around the state keeping a focus on counties with less conservation Education position to education awareness.
+Also provide workshops to groups such as 4 -Н expand education programs and scouting leaders, non-formal and formal educators, and other across the state. specialized groups as requested.
+Continue to contract Allow for even more educational awareness and program growth AmeriCorps Member to serve as an Outreach and Education Aide.
+West Virginia PLT facilitators. er Continued partnership with WVDOF will continue to partner with the DEP to put on joint festive /als DEP and sister program including but not limited to water festivals and facilitator worksho ps Project Water Education for with the goal of bringing more environmental education awarenes s Teachers (WET). to students and teachers across WV.
+Sete blick represent with M04 Make new contacts and keep in touch with current contacts at Establish rapport with WV universities in West Virginia to promote PLT facilitator workshops for Universities for teaching Pre-service teachers.
+Also partner with sister programs such as PV /ET pre-service teachers. to provide joint facilitator workshops to Pre-service teachers.
+Write up a breakdown of what educational standards are met by t he Provide detailed record of PLT curriculum lesson by lesson.
+This document will serve as a too I PLT educational standards for traditional teachers to better incorporate environmental alignment. education into the classroom and meet yearly state teaching requirements.
+Continue to train WVDOF employees for PLT Continue to train WVDOF d 1⁄3 certification. of all WVDOF personnel have earned their PLT certification.
+Encourage current facilitators to take advantage of online platforr ns Train current PLT Facilitators such as PowerPoint, video conferencing programs, and polling site to utilize technology-based to reach a wider audience for workshops.
+Give guidelines for maki ng education. educational videos for use on the WVDOF website and with other - education-based opportunities.
+Create online and in classroom materials for the newest p-K throu gh Incorporate newest PLT 8 module.
+Climate Science, Green Schools and other PLT modules - modules into regular they are released.
 These materials can be used standalone workshop agendas. workshops or added into standard workshop agendas.